 CAFTA-DR signed in 2004 is a trade agreement that eliminates most tariffs, trade barriers, and customs duties on services and products between the United States and five Central American countries — Costa Rica, El Salvador, Honduras, Nicaragua, and Guatemala as well as Dominican Republic.
 This agreement gave the United States direct access to markets in Central America on a larger scale, allowing them to introduce banking, media, telecommunications and insurance among other services.

-The Negative Effects: How the IMF, World Bank, and CAFTA-DR Become the Primary Cause of illegal immigrants from Central America?
+The Negative Effects: How the IMF, World Bank, and CAFTA-DR Become the Primary Cause of Illegal Immigrants?

 When countries need to borrow money, they borrow money from the IMF and the World Bank to stabilize their currencies.
 If they decline their request to borrow, the countries either establish trade barriers or increase interest rates.